eng-web/SEAS-upstream/README.md

-# SEAS-upstream
+# SEAS-upstream-drupal-7
-SEAS custom upstream for Pantheon sites
+SEAS custom upstream for Pantheon sites on Drupal 7